AV-Text/AVX/README.md

 ### Introduction

 It's been a quarter century since the first release of AV-Bible for Windows.
 In its day, it was the world's first <u>free</u> bible software with a graphical user interface that ran on Microsoft Windows.
 It was originally released as: AV-1995, AV-1996, ... , until the final releases as AV-2008 & AV-2011.
 A companion software development kit (SDK) emerged along side AV-2008 and AV-2011.
 The SDK was renamed "Digital-AV" not long after its initial debut.
 Over the years, I developed a few freeware products on top of it.
 None were ever as significant as AV-Bible.
-The AV-Bible application name was resurrected in 2021 as a WPF application using the Z-Series edition of the Digital-AV SDK.
+The AV-Bible application name was resurrected in 2021 as a WPF application, built with the Digital-AV SDK.
 It is, has been, and always will be: free.

 With respect to the Digital-AV, you can rely on its foundation.
 With countless deployments and extensive text validation, Digital-AV has travelled the world and back with feedback from Christian missionaries, pastors, and lay people.
 They used it in their ministries.
 In return, I received treasured quality-control feedback.
 By 2008, all of the textual bugs were ironed out.
 Not coincidentally, 2008 was the first release of the SDK.
 Never making a dime, and pouring a healthy chunk of my life into this effort: it has been a labor of love.

 AVX-Framework represents a radical step forward, at the same time as it reaches back to its roots.
 It began in the nineties as a fast & lean KJV search tool for Windows.
 This modern framework, forked from Digital-AV, is still fast & lean.
 They say, "The more things change, the more things stay the same."
 This cliche applies here.
 In its first incarnation, AV-Bible GUI was walled off from an in-memory database in a C++ library named "AV-Engine".
 AV-Engine is back!
-While AV-Engine itself is now C#, the remaining framework is once again C++ (because it is fast and lean).
-As before, AV-Engine walls-off the AV-Bible GUI, hearkening back to days gone by.
-The return to C++ is the most substantial refactoring that has occurred in Digital-AV [and its family of products], for well over a decade.
+Once again, it walls-off the GUI apps from the processing engine itself.
+While the engine is now Dotnet, most of the framework is C++.
+The return to C++, and the formalization of AVX-Framework, is the most substantial refactoring of Digital-AV since its original inception.
 The magnitude of that effort was what led to the forking of the Digital-AV repo.

 ### Core Functionality